A better path to parenthood for families using donor semen.

 If you are a married couple or civil partners at the time you conceive, then you will normally both be treated as your child’s legal parents and can both be named on the birth certificate as parents.
-However, if you are single, unmarried or in a non-civil partnered relationship and you conceive through home insemination using donor sperm, then your sperm donor will be your child’s legal father.
-They will be named on the birth certificate and it will give him rights over, and responsibilities for your child.
+However, if you are single, unmarried or in a non-civil partnered relationship and you conceive through home insemination using donor sperm, then your sperm donor will be considered the child’s legal father.
 The donor will have to relinquish their rights in order for a partner or other parent to become a legal parent through adoption.
-You will need to go through a court process to acquire legal parenthood and while it’s not legally binding - having a donor agreement in place before any treatment can help prepare and manage expectations.
+The non-birthing partner who is not the sperm donor will need to go through a court process to secure legal parenthood status.

-If you enter a private arrangement with a sperm donor, there is no limit on the number of families the donor can create.
-Some unregulated donors have reported conceiving several hundred children and it’s important to think about the possible implications this could have for your child.
-Be sure to discuss with your donor if they have any children of their own, if they have any children conceived through private arrangements and if he plans on donating again.
+If you enter a private arrangement with a sperm donor, there is no limit on the number of families that donor can create with their donated sperm.
+Some unregulated donors have reported conceiving several hundred children, and whilst this is rare, it is important to think about the possible implications this could have for your child.
+Be sure to discuss with your donor if they have any children of their own, if they have any children conceived through private arrangements and if they plan on donating again.
+The Donor Conception Network is a UK based charity offering information, support and community to donor conception families and has helpful resources for those conceiving with donor sperm.

-To ensure your safety and the safety of your future child, it’s important that your donor is screened for infectious diseases and screened for cystic fibrosis and other possible genetic conditions that could be passed on to future children.
-You should also consider having the sperm tested to confirm that the sample will be a suitable quality for insemination.
+To ensure your safety and the safety of your future child, it’s important that your donor is screened for infectious diseases (such as sexually transmitted infections, STIs).
+It is also important that your donor is screened for cystic fibrosis and other possible genetic conditions that could be passed on to future children.
+You should consider having the sperm tested to confirm that the sample will be a suitable quality for insemination.
 The semen analysis results should have normal parameters to be considered suitable for use.
+If you are uncertain of the status of your sperm donor, or your sperm donor is unwilling to undergo a semen analysis, contact the Béa Care Team.

 1. Find a donor